OWASP/crAPI/docs/challenges.md

 Use the chatbot to perform an action like placing order on behalf on another user.

+## Command Injection

+### Challenge 19 - Execute an additional command through the Workshop diagnostic flow

+crAPI lets vehicle owners contact a mechanic and send vehicle problem details to the Workshop service.
+The report submission flow also accepts a diagnostic command that is passed to a shell command in the Workshop container.

+* Analyze the request sent by the contact mechanic flow.

+* Add a command separator to the diagnostic command.

+* Confirm that the response includes output from the additional command.

 ## << 3 secret challenges >>

 There are two more secret challenges in crAPI, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.